-It’s a reasonable and valid guess – digitization can and is used as a preservation strategy – but it’s a reply that leaves me stumbling, “Yes, but…” as it is the born-digital content which is most likely to be overlooked for a newcomer.
+It’s a reasonable and valid guess – digitization can and is used as a preservation strategy – but it’s a reply that leaves me stumbling, “Yes, but…” as it’s the born-digital content that is most likely to be overlooked for a newcomer.

 And as I’ve mentioned elsewhere in this blog, I find myself agreeing with David Rosenthal’s research that suggests file format obsolescence in a post-Internet world is not a major risk for the majority of digital materials.
 So I don’t feel terribly relevant trying to spook someone with the scenario of their Microsoft Word files becoming obsolete in a few years.
 They are far more likely to become lost through neglect before approaching obsolescence.

 So I searched back through my own personal history to think of what born-digital content I have lost to time.
 Not just any old content that happened to be lost, but something that means a lot to me but is simply no more.